His devotion to making our programs inspired us name &scholarship fund

 Established in 2018, the Fund was set up in honour of Jacques Katz, an exceptional educator who made important early contributions to Extra Ed.
 He was also a caring husband, father, and a standout member of his community.

-Your donations ensure that we extend our radius to include the children and families who would benefit greatly from the learning, social engagement, and sense of purpose that our courses inspire and that otherwise would not have been available to them.
+Your donations ensure that we extend our radius to include children and families who would benefit greatly from the learning, social engagement, and sense of purpose that our courses inspire and that otherwise would not have been available to them.

 I first met Jacques around 2010.
 He was a teacher then, at Queen Victoria Public School (since re-named Dr Rita Cox-Kina Minagok Public School) and he needed some support for the chess team he was coaching.